ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 To access the dashboard, complete the following steps:
 1. Log in to [IBM Cloud](https://cloud.ibm.com/login) console.
-2. Expand the left navigation window.
+2. Expand the navigation panel.
 3. Click **Resource list**.
 4. Click **Observability** **>** **Monitoring**.
 5. Click the instance.